aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 * DynamoDB Table resource exists in a CloudFormation stack and is deployed to a region.
 * Running `cdk diff` shows no differences between cdk code and the deployed stack.
-* Any table references in another resource are removed.
+* Any table references in other resources are removed.
 This is required since we will be deleting the table cdk code for migration.

 __Steps:__